1. Programme name

 1. Introduction

 The LLM in Mercantile Law is made up of four subjects (20 credits each) and one mini-dissertation (100 credits).
-The four subjects are International Trade and Investment Law (MCLM 811), Corporate Law and Corporate Governance (MCLM 812), Securities and Financial Markets Law (MCLM 821), and Contemporary Intellectual Property Law (MCLM 822).
-In the first semester, MCLM 811 and 812 are presented.
+The four subjects are International Trade and Investment Law (MMCL 811), Corporate Law and Corporate Governance (MMCL 812), Securities and Financial Markets Law (MMCL 821), and Contemporary Intellectual Property Law (MMCL 822).
+In the first semester, MMCL 811 and 812 are presented.
 International Trade and Investment Law teaches students the aspects of treaties or investment contracts between states and foreign investment companies.
 It explains appropriate dispute resolution methods and how trade and investment are regulated by international trade and investment law.
 Corporate Law and Corporate Governance explain the principles of company law and how it relates to good corporate governance practices – an example is integrated reporting required by companies to discuss non-financial matters in either their financial statements or sustainability reports.
-Securities and Financial Markets Law explains the law of securities and how financial markets regulate securities, for example, the JSE limited and shares of listed companies.
-Contemporary Intellectual Property Law explains what is considered intellectual property, a brand or design, and the consequences when a company uses a brand or design as its own.
+Contemporary Intellectual Property Law commences with the traditional forms of intellectual property, notably trade mark law, copyright, patents and designs.
+This is followed by modern-day intellectual property aspects, namely advertising law, domain name disputes, and counterfeit goods.
+Securities and Financial Markets Law commences with the traditional classification of shares and how they relate to equity in the financial statements of companies.
 All these subjects are relevant in contemporary times since the world is moving in a specific direction - to promote healthy global investor relations, to understand global views on integrated reporting, and the influence of international perspectives on securities and intellectual property.

 1. Prior knowledge required